eberhardgade/snapshots_speech_containers/README.md

 ## speech_data

-self.speech_data
-    [\['samples'\] :                 number of samples in the recording](#samples) 'sample_rate' :             sample rate of recording
+    self.speech_data    'samples' :                 number of samples in the recording 'sample_rate' :             sample rate of recording
                         'length' :                  length in seconds of the recording 'orig_lang' :               (not yet set)
                         'orig_lang_kaldi' :         original language as detected by kaldi 'kaldi_data' :              data for kaldi decision
                         'orig_lang_zcr' :           original language as determined by zcr-comparison 'zcr_data' :                data for zcr decision
                         'orig_lang_whisper' :       original language as determined by whisper 'whisper_data' :            data for whisper decision
                         'orig_lang_sub' :           original language determined by subtracting channels 'sub_data' :                data for subtraction decision
                         'diarization:' :            speaker diarization from pyannote
                         'window' :                  most likely speaking window
                         'date' :                    date of the session (sometimes =/= date of the speech) 'time' :                    time of the speech
                         'session' :                 number of the session (1-96) 'location' :                location of the session (Strasbourg or Brussels) 'cycle' :                   number in cycle (4 in Strasbourg, 2 in Brussels) 'subject' :                 topic the speech belongs to 'chair' :                   person presiding during the speech 'orig_w_verbatim_langs' :   original language according to europarl-scrape matching 'orig_lang_ed':             original language according to europarl-direct matching 'orig_lang_eu' :            original language according to europarl matching